The truth about food and medicines.

 Bread baking is quicker if the flour and tins are faintly warm.

-Cook for 30 minutes then remove the loaf from the tin and return it to the oven for a further five minutes.
-When removed it should sound hollow when tapped on the bottom.
+Cook for about 30 minutes then remove the loaves from the tins and return them to the oven for a further five minutes.
+When cooked they should sound hollow when tapped on the bottom.

 Use a loaf tin size approx 215mm x 110mm.
 (Tin size approx conversion from English size 9” x 5”)